mdh266/Wikimedia_Challenge/README.md

 To install the requirements with pip (except for Python), type in the main directory:

 <code> pip install -r requirements.txt </code>

+Or you can install the dependencies and access the notebook using <a href="https://www.docker.com/">Docker</a> by building the Docker image with the following:

+	docker built -t wikimedia .

+Followed by running the command container:

+	docker run -p 8888:8888 -t wikimedia